faker-ruby/faker/README.md

 ### NOTE

-* While Faker generates data at random, returned values are not guaranteed to be unique.
+* While Faker generates data at random, returned values are not guaranteed to be unique by default.
+  You must explicity specify when you require unique values, see [details](#ensuring-unique-values).
 * This is the `master` branch of Faker and may contain changes that are not yet released.
   Please refer the README of your version for the available methods.
   List of all versions is [available here](https://github.com/stympy/faker/releases).